What is a Labour Market Impact Assessment?

 A Labour Market Impact Assessment (LMIA) is a document that an employer in Canada may need to get before hiring a foreign worker.

 A positive LMIA will show that there is a need for a foreign worker to fill the job.
-It will also show that no Canadian worker is available to do the job.
+It will also show that no Canadian worker or permanent resident is available to do the job.
 A positive LMIA is sometimes called a confirmation letter.

 Once an employer gets the LMIA, the worker can apply for a work permit.

 To apply for a work permit, a worker needs:

 - a job offer letter,